 Are Pitcher Plants Safe for Cats?

-As we have discussed, pitcher plants are not known to be toxic for cats and are considered relatively safe to bring home if you have a cat.
+As we have discussed, pitcher plants are not known to be toxic for cats (or anything for that matter) and are considered relatively safe to bring home if you have a cat.
 Compared to many other common houseplant species, pitcher plants are relatively low on the list of those that you should worry about.
 The most common interaction after a cat munches on the plant is minor digestive issues.

 The one thing you do want to remember, though, is that cats should never be allowed to ingest large amounts of plants, as they simply are not meant for this.